The Bankrate promise

 - Higher insurance premiums: Most states allow home and auto insurance carriers to check your credit scores as part of their risk analysis.
 Your insurer may consider your bad credit score an indicator of higher risk overall and charge you a higher premium.

 - Tougher time renting an apartment: Many landlords run credit checks on potential tenants.
-The landlord won’t see your credit score, but your credit report allows them to review your payment history, collection accounts and other information to determine your creditworthiness.
+The landlord won’t see your credit score, but your credit report allows them to review your payment history, collection accounts and other information.
 Ultimately, landlords are less likely to approve a lease for applicants with bad credit than they are for tenants with good credit.

-- Could restrict career opportunities: With your written permission, it is legal for an employer to review your credit report and use the information when making hiring decisions.
+- Could restrict career opportunities: With your written permission, it is legal in most states for an employer to review your credit report and use the information when making hiring decisions.
 Although some states have laws that restrict using credit information in the hiring process, other states don’t offer such protections.

 - May have to make a deposit for utilities: Utility companies can and do perform background checks on those who seek their services.
 If your credit history is poor, you may be required to pay a security deposit in order to establish utility services.